 Address: Königsfelder Str.
 100, 53474 Bad Neuenahr-Ahrweiler, Germany

-Here, you’ll be harnessed up and raised to the beginning of a zipline that’s attached to a tree.
-After that, you can descend at a breathtaking speed, feeling the air on your face as you whiz past the leaves and branches.
+Adventure-seekers can enjoy one of the country’s longest ziplines (450 meters) just 20 minutes outside Bonn, in one of Germany’s most beautiful forests.
+Here, you’ll be harnessed up and raised to the beginning of a zipline attached to a tree.
+Afterward, you can descend at a breathtaking speed, feeling the air on your face as you whiz past the leaves and branches.

-There are also more than 80 challenging climbing elements like Tarzan jumps, a catapult, a banana jump, a maze, a partner course, and an Xtreme course.
+There are over 80 challenging climbing elements like Tarzan jumps, a catapult, a banana jump, a maze, a partner course, and an Xtreme course.

-From Bad Neuenahr station, take the 849 Bus in the direction of Rheinbach or Ahrweiler; it stops every half hour near this park.
+From Bad Neuenahr station, take the 849 Bus toward Rheinbach or Ahrweiler; it stops every half hour near this park.
 The trip to Hospital Maria Hilf will take 11 minutes.
 Then, it only requires a short walk of 110 meters from there.

-Once in the area, you should not miss visiting the Dokumentationsstatte Regierungsbunker, Museum Roemervilla, and the Cologne Chocolate Museum.
+Once in the area, it would be best not to miss visiting the Dokumentationsstatte Regierungsbunker, Museum Roemervilla, and the Cologne Chocolate Museum.
+If you are looking for a place to stay, the best in Bad Neuenahr are Ferienhaus Mausberg, Aparthotel am Kurpark, and Pension Auszeit.

 See Related: Best Theme Parks in Europe to Visit